fabianlee/spring-boot-gradle-remote-jdwp/README.md

 cd java-faker-src
 git checkout javafaker-0.12

-# it will say HEAD detached, which is normal
+# HEAD detached is expected
 git branch

 ```

 ### From Eclipse IDE, start remote debugging session

-# make 3rd party source available for step-through
+#### make 3rd party source available for step-through
 File > Open Projects from File System
   import source=/tmp/java-faker-src
   Press "Finish"

-# import our web app so that we can place breakpoints, start remote debugging
+#### import our web app so that we can place breakpoints, start remote debugging
 File > Import > Existing Gradle Project
   Project Root Directory=the $BASEDIR output earlier
   Press "Finish"

-# create breakpoint on deleted students
+#### create breakpoint on deleted students
 Open src/main/java/org/fabianlee/springbootgradleremotejdwp/ClassroomController.java
 Find method where students are deleted:
         log.debug("deleteStudent");
 Right-click on left hand column and select "Toggle Breakpoint" at that line.

-# create breakpoint where user fake name is picked, so we can step-into 3rd party code
+#### create breakpoint where user fake name is picked, so we can step-into 3rd party code
 In same ClassroomController.java,
 Find method where student is added:
         String theNewName = faker.name().firstName();
 Right-click on left hand column and select "Toggle Breakpoint" at that line.

+#### create Remote Debugging session attaching to JDWP agent
 Eclipse Main Menu > Run > Debug Configurations
 Right-click "Remote Java Application", select "New Configuration"

+  name=spring-boot-gradle-remote-jdwp
+  Press "Browse" button by project and select our imported project = springbootgradleremotejwdp
+  conection type=standard socket, host=localhost, port=5005

+  Select "source" tab
+  Press "Add" and then use "File System Directory" type
+  use "/tmp/java-faker-src"
+  Press "OK"
+  Press "OK"

+Press "Debug" to start remote debugging session

+In top-right of browser, make sure you selected "debug" view (not java)
+Select Run>Resume if the app stops immediately

+Then from your browser open http://localhost:8080 to get started
+F6 = step over
+F8 = resume
+F5 = step into to go deeper